containerize-com/Products/en/game-development-software/superpowers/_index.md

 description: Superpowers is an open source free 3D game maker.
 It provides an HTML5 development environment along with many features such as 3D models and more.
 singlepageh1title: Cross Platform Tool For Creating Customized 2D 3D Games
 singlepageh2title: Learn free game development with the rich-featured editor.
 Built-in support for license-free sprites, sound effects, game examples, and live error reporting.
 Shortdescriptionlistingpage: Superpowers is an alternative free 3D game maker.
-It is flexible and offers features such as shared projects, syntax highlighting, cross-platform and more.
+It is flexible, cross-platform and offers features such as shared projects, syntax highlighting, and more.
 linktitle: Superpowers
 Imagetext:  Free Game Development Software
 draft: false